 The risk of cyber-attack continues to grow across the public sector and in UK Policing.
 This is not just from criminal organisations but also state actors.
 The Office of the Police and Crime Commissioner's IT platform is provided by and shared with the Constabulary in collaboration with TVP.
-In response, during 2022/23 they have implemented a Cyber Thret & Response Management Board, chaired by the SIRO, to provide a comprehensive bilateral response to our cyber threat & response position.
+A Cyber Threat & Response Management Board, chaired by the SIRO, is in place to provide a comprehensive bilateral response to our cyber threat & response position.
 Ensuring agreed and appropriate solutions and remediation plans are in place and actively progressing, additionally informing the Force(s) and Chief of Staff of strategic outcomes and ensuring learning activities are cascaded to respective departments.
 Cyber related risks are considered and where appropriate escalated to the strategic risk register.